SCCapstone/CapstoneEmployeeScheduler/README.md

 # CapstoneEmployeeScheduler
-Windows Application to assign Employees and Roles in an efficient manner The release 0.0.1 will not work unless you change the App.xaml to your SQL Server Management Studio credentials.
+Windows Application to assign Employees and Roles in an efficient manner The release 0.0.1 will not work unless you change the App.xaml to your SQL Server Management Studio credential  as well as running the SettingUpInitialTables.sql and RoleDescription.sql files